A New Blending of East and WestPage Menu

-In addition to teaching ancient traditions, we teach you the best way to practice acupuncture and Oriental medicine drawing upon modern research findings.
+In addition to teaching ancient traditions, we teach you the best way to practice acupuncture and Chinese medicine drawing upon modern research findings.
 There is a robust acupuncture research community providing a body of evidence supporting the use of acupuncture.

 Chinese medicine has been used for thousands of years in the East, and because of its emerging use in the West, the field is ripe for more research.
 Strong evidence already favors acupuncture to treat pain and post-operative nausea.
-Research conducted by the National Institutes of Health and other agencies indicates that acupuncture and Oriental medicine may also be affective treatment for insomnia, osteoarthritis and overactive bladder.
+Research conducted by the National Institutes of Health and other agencies indicates that acupuncture and Chinese medicine may also be affective treatment for insomnia, osteoarthritis and overactive bladder.
 More research is being conducted to investigate its impact on healing.

 Increasing the availability of acupuncture and insurance coverage for acupuncture depends largely on our profession’s ability to demonstrate – through research – that these treatments are effective.